Will Schusterick

-Will Schusterick (/ˈʃuːstərɪk/ SHOO-stə-rik; born May 4, 1992 in Reno, Nevada) is an American professional disc golfer.
+Will Schusterick (/ˈʃuːstərɪk/ SHOO-stə-rik; born May 4, 1992, in Reno, Nevada) is an American professional disc golfer.

 Schusterick has won the United States Disc Golf Championship three times.
 He turned pro in 2008 at the age of 16, and his career earnings are $215,190.29 (as of September 2016).

 Schusterick was born in Nevada, but has lived the majority of his life in Knoxville and Nashville, Tennessee.
-He is currently sponsored by, and a part-owner of Prodigy Disc.
+He is currently the CEO and a part-owner of Prodigy Disc.